About Rafiki Safari Lodge

 Today, Rafiki Safari Lodge sees guests from around the world.
 Constant's sons have taken charge of building and running the business.
 He and his wife live near by where he stills sees patients as a chiropractor.
 He visits the lodge frequently and has enough stories to go around!

-Lautjie Boshoff and his wife Mauren with their son Noah and daughter Acacia currently run the Rafiki Beach Camp.
-They have been involved with creating the business.
-Lautjie is also a biologist and likes to be out on the trips.
-He leads the conservation projects of Rafiki Safari Lodge.
+Lautjie Boshoff and his wife Mauren with their son Noah and daughter Acacia currently run the lodge and the Rafiki Beach Camp.
+They have been involved with creating the businesses.
+Lautjie's older brother and his wife Janel were active managers until the pandemic hit.
+They unfortunately had to leave their posts in 2020.
+Lautjie is a biologist and can frequently be found on the trips.
+He writes the website, answers emails, and enjoys the challenges of conservation.
 Mauren runs the reservation office, and loves working in the gardens.

 Locals of the valley